tytydraco/yessleep/out/They_record_the_dying_I_finally_understand_what_the_silence_is_for.md

 "We don't speak in that room because it's listening at the gap the whole time we're in there.
 Whatever it hears, it can wear.
 So we give it nothing of ours.
 First it wears the one you lost.
 Then it starts asking for you."

+I asked her how far away you had to be before it was safe to talk out loud.

+"Away from what?
+The dying just open the door.
+It doesn't shut behind them.
+Every recording of the dead is a crack it can listen at, and you're all carrying them in your pockets.
+Count the phones in this room.
+I quit a year ago.
+I'm still typing."

 Then she left money on the table, and she stood up, and she walked out, and I've never found her since.
 Her number stopped connecting that same night.

-Here's the thing I have to be honest about, because it matters later.
 Sitting in that coffee shop reading her words again, I felt better.
 Not scared.
 Better.
 Because if Marguerite was right, then the thing in the app was a costume, and my grandmother was gone.
 Really gone.
 Safely gone.
 Somewhere none of this could touch her.
 Gone is a terrible thing for someone you love to be.
 It's not the worst thing.
 I know that now.

 I checked the app in the parking lot before I even started the car.
 There were nine recordings.